Lightstreamer/BananaDarts-adapter-java/README.md

 ## Install

-* Download and install Lightstreamer Vivace (make sure you use Vivace edition, otherwise you will see a limit on the event rate; Vivace comes with a free non-expiring demo license for 20 connected users).
+* Download Lightstreamer Server Vivace (make sure you use Vivace edition, otherwise you will see a limit on the event rate; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/BananaDarts-adapter-java/releases), unzip it and copy the just unzipped `Dart` folder into the `adapters` folder of your Lightstreamer Server installation.
 * Download [croftsoft](http://sourceforge.net/projects/croftsoft/files/) library and compile a `croftsoft-math.jar` version.
 Please make sure to include: applet, io, inlp, lang and math packages.
 * Copy the just compiled `croftsoft-math.jar` file in the `BananaDart/lib` folder.